anshsharmacse/Tathva-Sports-Team/README.md

 - Responsive design for both mobile and desktop screens
 - User interface for displaying sports team information
 - Integration with Web APIs for fetching scores or news
+## Users Can Save List as well as Download the desired Team-List

 ## Technologies Used
 - HTML